Arrange your utilities.

 These things can be arranged in advance and should be done after you have gone unconditional but before settlement day.

-It is good to start by taking stock of what you do have and what the house will come with, so you can work out what you need to source.
-Some of the things you might need for your first home include:
+Start by taking stock of what you already have and what the house comes with, so you can work out what things you’ll need.
+They might include:

 - Whiteware